 Bad days are normal

-If you’re concerned that your loved one is constantly feeling low, it can help to talk to someone who’s trained to listen, like a counsellor, GP or nurse.
+If your loved one’s mood doesn’t improve, or if you’re concerned that they may be struggling emotionally, it may help to reach out to a professional, like a counsellor, doctor, or nurse, for additional guidance.
 You can also speak to our Specialist Nurses about how you’re feeling.

 Ask how you can help

 If your loved one has prostate cancer, you may also be struggling with the diagnosis.
 It can be difficult knowing how best to support your loved one while managing your own feelings and emotions.
 It can help get things out in the open.
-There is no right or wrong thing to say – sometimes you might just need to listen.
+There’s no perfect thing to say – sometimes you might just need to listen.
 Macmillan Cancer Support has information about how to talk to someone with cancer.

 Your loved one or friend may already know how you can support them.
 Asking them what they need or how you can help, can help them to feel more in control.